unina-sfere/NN4MSP/README.md

 This tutorial shows how to implement in Python the proposed methodology to the real-case study to monitor the HVAC systems installed on board of passenger railway vehicles.
-The operational data were acquired and made available by the rail transport company Hitachi Rail S.p.A. based in Italy.
+The operational data were acquired and made available by the rail transport company Hitachi Rail STS based in Italy.
 HVAC data set contains the data analyzed in the paper and can be loaded by using the function `load_HVAC_data()`.
 Alternatively, one can use another data set and apply this methodology to any multiple stream process.